jethomson/MatrixPixelArt/README.md

 It will appear again if the device no longer has access to your WiFi network (e.g. password changed).

 Now any computer or phone on your WiFi network will be able to control the device be visiting pixelart.local.

+*If the Configuration page does not pop up automatically after connecting to PixelArt try the following.
+You may get a dialog message like: "The network has no internet access.
+Stay connected?"
+If so, answer Yes.
+I do not recommend marking the box "[ ] Don't ask again for this network" In a web browser, open the site pixelart.local or 192.168.4.1.
+Open the Configuration page.

 **Setting the timezone**